-The Medium-Term Revenue Plan (MTRP) 2019/20 budget report, sets out the Authority's revenue budget strategy for the next four years and the predicted impact on council tax.
+The Medium-Term Revenue Plan (MTRP), attached at Appendix 1 of the 2020/21 budget report, sets out the Authority's revenue budget strategy for the next four years and the predicted impact on council tax.
 It captures all of the revenue budget implications of the forecasts and assumptions set out throughout this document, including the impact of the capital budget on revenue.

-A key feature of the Authority's overall revenue budget strategy is the decision to set a budget for 2019/20 which involves a 2.99% increase in council tax on 2018/19 levels.
-This 2.99% council tax increase is combined with strategies for council tax, efficiency savings and the use of reserves, which together are aimed at delivering significant and sustainable savings over the four year period and beyond, whilst supporting continuing improvements in the quality of service in line with the Authority's strategic priorities.
+A key feature of the Authority's overall revenue budget strategy is the decision to set a budget for 2020/21 which involves a 1.99% increase in council tax on 2019/20 levels.
+This 1.99% council tax increase is combined with strategies for council tax, efficiency savings and the use of reserves, which together are aimed at delivering significant and sustainable savings over the four year period and beyond, whilst supporting continuing improvements in the quality of service in line with the Authority's strategic priorities.

-The council tax strategy, based on current assumptions and estimates, involves increases at 2.99% for 2019/20 and 1.99% for the following 3 years until 2022/23.
-The 2.99% increases are currently built into the MTRP based on need.
-This is supported by a strategy for efficiency savings and the utilisation of the 'transformational reserve' in 2019/20 onwards.
-The support provided to the revenue budget by the planned use of the reserves in the years 2019/20 to 2022/23 is aimed at smoothing the impact of formula grant reductions.
+The council tax strategy, based on current assumptions and estimates, involves increases at 1.99% for 2020/21 and for the following 3 years until 2023/24.
+The 1.99% increases are currently built into the MTRP based on need.
+This is supported by a strategy for efficiency savings and the utilisation of the 'transformational reserve' in 2020/21 onwards.
+The support provided to the revenue budget by the planned use of the reserves in the years 2020/21 to 2023/24 is aimed at smoothing the impact of formula grant reductions.

-The 2020/21 financial year will be a significant one in terms of funding for the Authority.
-With the funding formula review, Business Rates Retention and the Spending Review all to take place over 2019, the 2020 settlement could have a material impact on the forecast figures within the current 2019/20 to 2022/23 medium term plan.
-The 2019/20 is the final year of the four year settlement.
+The 2021/22 financial year will be a significant one in terms of funding for the Authority.
+With the funding formula review, Business Rates Retention and the Spending Review all to take place over 2020, the 2021 settlement could have a material impact on the forecast figures within the current 2021/22 to 2023/27 medium term plan.
+The 2019/20 was the final year of the four year settlement, a further 1 year settlement was agreed for 2020/21.